alex78160/bypassCloudflareBotProtection/README.md

 3. calculate jschl_answer and extract 2 other parameters
 4. perform a get request on the control url with the 3 parameters and retrieve the clearance cookie in the HTTP response

+Once this is done, the clearance cookie is stored in a file and can be used in curl requests to behave like a browser.